 Law on atrocities against women: Maha govt seeks suggestions

-Maharashtra Home Minister Anil Deshmukh on Sunday urged people to make suggestions in connection with a law the state government plans to bring to stop atrocities against women.
-In his message marking the International Women's Day on Sunday, Deshmukh appealed people to give their suggestions in the comment section of his Twitter post.
+Maharashtra Home Minister Anil Deshmukh on Sunday urged people to make suggestions for a law the state government plans to bring to stop atrocities against women.
+In his message marking International Women's Day on Sunday, Deshmukh asked people to give their suggestions in the comment section of his Twitter post.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)